 - Steps To Make Air Fryer Wontons

-Wonton (馄饨) is a Chinese dumpling popularly served as an appetizer at Cantonese restaurants.
+Wonton (馄饨) is a type of Chinese dumpling that is commonly served as an appetizer in Cantonese restaurants.
 It uses a square wonton wrapper or dough skin made of bread flour and water.
 The wrapper is stuffed with ground meat, vegetables, and spices.

 Minced pork with shrimp is the most common combination for wontons.
 However, you can find other variations of wontons made with ground chicken, beef, and seafood.
 It’s also easy to make vegan or vegetarian wontons using plant-based ground “meat” or crumbled tofu with rice noodles.

 The ground meat is mixed with seasonings, such as ginger, salt, oyster sauce, pepper, green onions, and garlic, to name a few.
 It’s definitely a bomb of flavors that complements well with sweet or savory dipping sauce.
 As a final touch, you can seal the wonton in any shape you like, such as a triangular ingot, rectangular ingot, fish-shaped, pleated, coin pouch, and many more.